Perth WA · 50+ lenders compared

 Income & Employment

-• Most recent group certificate or PAYG summary
+• Most recent PAYG payment summary

 • Last 2 years tax returns if self-employed